toinhao1/vote-smart/README.md

 # A Wrapper For Project Vote Smart API

-A simple package which makes interacting with the Vote Smart api trivial.
+A Node.js package which makes interacting with the Project Vote Smart API simple.

-To view exactly what each method will output go to the Vote Smart documentation to understand how to best interact with their API: http://api.votesmart.org/docs/index.html
+To view exactly what each method will output go to the Prject Vote Smart documentation to understand how to best interact with their API: http://api.votesmart.org/docs/index.html

 # Examples

 Set your api key

 ```
-const { setApiKey } = require('vote-smart');
+const { setApiKey } = require('project-vote-smart');

-// have to get API key from Vote Smart
+// have to get API key from Project Vote Smart
 setApiKey(VOTE_SMART_API_KEY)
 ```